geo-frontend/nlmaps/packages/nlmaps/README.md

 # NLMAPS

-Easily create web maps pre-loaded with the BRT Achtergrondkaart.
+Easily create web maps pre-loaded with the BRT-Achtergrondkaart.
 Works with Leaflet, MapLibre GL JS, and OpenLayers.

 ## How to use